 Silver Lake College offers an M.M. program and teaches The Kodály Concept of Music Education.
 SLC was the first higher education institution to offer a master’s degree focusing on the Kodály method and thanks to its superior faculty and professors, has earned a reputation in excellence.

-SLC also offers a compact, two-week Kodály Summer Music Program.
-Students will complete two-weeks of coursework for four summers long.
+SLC also offers a compact, two-week Kodály Summer Graduate Music Program.
+Students complete two-weeks of coursework for four summers.
 Music educators from across the country come to learn and experience the Kodály method in order to further their education in hopes of advancing their careers.
 In this condensed summer program, just two weeks a summer for four summers, a student can earn their M.M. with an emphasis in the Kodály Method.
 (Note: Students also have the option to earn a Kodály certification in only three summers.)

 Taking the time to properly research the benefits of earning a master’s degree in music education is an important part of deciding whether an advanced degree is for you.
 As an investment for the future, an M.M. presents music educators with the opportunity to further their knowledge base and advance in their careers.

-Are you interested in learning more about the Kodály Summer Music Program at Silver Lake College?
+Are you interested in learning more about the Kodály Summer Graduate Music Program at Silver Lake College?
 We invite you to learn more and request more information here.